 The South Carolina Board of Accountancy licenses qualified candidates interested in becoming certified public accountants.
-Qualifications include completing 150 semester hours of formal education resulting in a bachelor’s degree at minimum, gaining a year of public accounting experience, and passing the Uniform CPA Exam.
+Requirements for licensure include completing 150 semester hours of formal education within a bachelor’s degree program or higher, gaining a year of public accounting experience, and passing the Uniform CPA Exam.

 With most bachelor’s programs consisting of just 120 semester hours of college credit, earning a master’s in accounting provides the additional credit hours in advanced accounting coursework required for CPA licensure in South Carolina.

 Public accounting firms in South Carolina, such as “Big Four” CPA and professional services firm, Deloitte, which has locations in both Columbia and Greenville, as well as PricewaterhouseCoopers, with an office in Spartanburg, are the obvious choices for CPAs interested in providing external audit and management consultation services.
 CPAs also often establish independent practices or work for one of the many local or regional firms in the state.